jayarathina/Tamil-Bible-Database/README.md

 * `BibleLib` folder contains PHP library to access and display the database
 * `MySQL` folder contains the table dumps.
 The table names are self explanatory.
 * Unicode characters like ❮, ⁾, ₎, ␢, ⦃ and many others are used in the verses stored in the database to enable us to format the verses properly.
 The complete list can be found in [bibleConfig.php](BibleLib/lib/bibleLib/bibleConfig.php)
+* Please read the comments in the code customising.

 ### Verse ID System
 After a long analysis, I decided to use verse ID system of  [scrollmapper/bible_databases](https://github.com/scrollmapper/bible_databases).
 It is simpler and more effecient.
 Each verse is accessed by a unique key, the combination of the BOOK+CHAPTER+VERSE id.